-The number of finger impression slips received in the Central Finger Print Bureau for Sind at Karachi was 2,598 as against 3,351 in the previous year.
-Three hundred and ten slips were destroyed during the year.
+The number of finger impression slips received in the Central Finger Print were destroyed during the year.
 The grand total of slips now recorded in the Bureau is 54,483.
 They have all been arranged and placed on their respective file boards.
 The subsequent conviction slips received and entered during 1917 numbered 701 as against 684 during 1916.
 The number of slips received for search was 6,571 as against 7,740 in 1916.
 Of these, 1,618 were traced as against 2,001 in the preceding year.
 Three hundred and ninety-nine slips of foreigners were sent to the Central Finger Print Bureau, Simla, 35 to Allahabad, 1 to Baroda, 58 to Mount Abu, 2 to Shillong, and 22 to Poona for record.